-International Civil Aviation Day 2020: Current Theme, History and Significance
+International Civil Aviation Day 2021: Theme, History, Significance, and Facts

-The first time International Civil Aviation Day was celebrated on 7 December 1994 at the 50th anniversary of the signing of the Convention on International Civil Aviation by the International Civil Aviation Organization.
+International Civil Aviation Day was celebrated first time on 7 December 1994 at the 50th anniversary of the signing of the Convention on International Civil Aviation by the International Civil Aviation Organization.

 Agenda 2030 was adopted by the UN and world nations and focuses on sustainable development globally.

 The ICAO Council establishes every five years a special anniversary theme for International Civil Aviation Day.
 And for the full four-year intervening period the council select a single theme.
 From 2015 to 2018, the theme of International Civil Aviation Day was "Working Together to Ensure No Country is Left Behind".
 From now until 2023, the Council has decided that the theme will be: